jason-ash/jtash/src/posts/20220311-riddler-dice.md

 ## Let's just double check that...

-I started by trying to sanity-check my result.
-I knew there were 1296 possible rolls, but why was my denominator 3075?
-3075 was the sum of all the unique pairwise sums produced from all the rolls, but that didn't seem like the right thing to be dividing by.
+The first thing that I knew I needed to justify was my choice of denominator: 3075.
+I knew there were 1296 possible rolls, and 3075 was the total of all the pairwise sums produced from all the rolls.
+Each roll was equally likely, but it didn't seem quite right that I was dividing by the total of <em>pairwise sums</em> rather than the <em>number of rolls</em>.

-Instead, I created a list of all the rolls and their pairwise sums in Python.
+To chase this down further I created a list of all the rolls and their pairwise sums in Python.
+I often use an interactive terminal, specifically iPython, when I'm exploring a problem for the first time.

 ```python
 def pairwise_sums(*roll: int) -> Set[int]: